ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/collapsible_headings/readme.md

   indicating hidden content (disabled by default)
 * A toolbar button to collapse the nearest heading to the curently selected cell (disabled by default)
+* A toolbar button to collapse/uncollapse all headings (disabled by default)

 css